Aliases for ALDH3A2 Gene

 GeneCards Summary for ALDH3A2 Gene

-ALDH3A2 (Aldehyde Dehydrogenase 3 Family, Member A2) is a Protein Coding gene.
-Diseases associated with ALDH3A2 include sjogren-larsson syndrome and ichthyosis lamellar 1.
-Among its related pathways are Metabolism and Sphingolipid metabolism.
-GO annotations related to this gene include oxidoreductase activity and aldehyde dehydrogenase (NAD) activity.
+ALDH3A2 (Aldehyde Dehydrogenase 3 Family Member A2) is a Protein Coding gene.
+Diseases associated with ALDH3A2 include Sjogren-Larsson Syndrome and Ichthyosis.
+Among its related pathways are Peroxisomal lipid metabolism and Tryptophan metabolism.
+Gene Ontology (GO) annotations related to this gene include oxidoreductase activity and aldehyde dehydrogenase (NAD) activity.
 An important paralog of this gene is ALDH3A1.